MicrosoftDocs/win32-pr.it-it/desktop-src/TermServ/imstscaxevents-gatewayencryptedotpcookie.md

 ## <a name="property-value"></a>Valore proprietà

-Specifica o Recupera il cookie OTP crittografato.
+Specifica o recupera il cookie OTP crittografato.

 ## <a name="requirements"></a>Requisiti